reab5555/MS-Treatment-Prediction/README.md

-# Multiple Sclerosis Treatment Effectiveness
+# Multiple Sclerosis Treatment Effectiveness Prediction

 Multiple Sclerosis (MS) is a chronic autoimmune disease that affects the central nervous system, leading to a wide range of physical and cognitive disabilities.
 Effective management of MS often requires personalized treatment strategies tailored to individual patient characteristics, including disease type, progression, and response to treatment.